Blepharitis: Symptoms and treatment

 How is blepharitis treated?

-Blepharitis cannot be cured but it can be treated and controlled through proper eyelid hygiene.
+Blepharitis cannot be cured but it can be treated and controlled through correct eyelid hygiene.
 Left untreated, blepharitis can develop into a more serious condition such as scarring or injury to the eye's tissue.
 If you have blepharitis, follow the steps listed below to help treat and cleanse your eye.

 - Wet a clean flannel in very warm water.
 Wring the flannel and place it over the closed eyelids for five minutes.
 Wet the flannel again if necessary to maintain the desired temperature.
 This will help to soften crusts and loosen oily debris.